Ancient Futures

 Travis Rieder and the UK edition

 As Travis Rieder writes in Catastrophe Ethics, we need our own frameworks for making decisions.
-Two common pitfalls can get in the way.
-One highlights universal rules and the other is averse to them.
+Two common pitfalls get in the way.
+One highlights universal rules and the other rejects them.
 To avoid being distracted by either, we need to think for ourselves about right and wrong, inspired by ideas drawn from moral philosophy.

 Our conversation explores how this works to make life meaningful.
 In the process, we talk about illusions of purity, the need to find reasons to justify actions and the value of “doing our part” – however limited it may be – to minimise harm.
 We also reflect on life’s inevitable compromises, the complicated ethics of creating new people, and why personal integrity means being transparent not wearing a hair-shirt.